-On one day, a seafood processing facility had people onsite, including employees, contractors and labour hire, working over three shifts with no cross-over of staff:
+On one day, a seafood processing facility had people onsite, including employees, contractors and labour hire, working over three shifts with no cross-over of workers:

-The daily total workforce capacity on this day is 300 workers.
-If it ran this shift structure over five days, the weekly total workforce would be 1,500.
+4.00 am to 10.00 am: 120 workers 10.30 am to 4.30 pm: 100 workers 5.00 pm to 11.00 pm: 80 workers The daily total workforce capacity on this day is 300 workers.
+If it ran this shift structure over five days, the weekly total workforce capacity would be 1,500.

 Undertake the same calculation for every week of either July 2020 (the weeks starting 29 June 2020 to 2 August 2020), or any 13-week continuous period in the last 12 months.
-Then, find the average of these figures to calculate the weekly total workforce over the period.
+Then, find the average of these figures to calculate the weekly total workforce capacity over the period.

-Supermarkets and perishable food warehouses and distribution facilities
+Supermarket Work Premises and perishable food warehouses and distribution facilities

-- (25) In relation to supermarkets and perishable food warehouses and distribution facilities: - (a) supermarket Work Premises means the total of all supermarket distribution facilities;

-- (b) perishable food Work Premises means: - (iv) a Work Premises that is predominantly a perishable food facility; and - (v) the total of all perishable food goods supply chain; - (26) In relation to any supermarket Work Premises or perishable food Work Premises that is a chilled distribution facility, an employer must ensure that all workers at the supermarket Work Premises or perishable food Work Premises (as applicable) wear a surgical face mask , unless the nature of a worker's work means that it creates a risk to their health and safety.
+- (25) In relation to supermarkets and perishable food warehouses and distribution facilities: - (a) supermarket Work Premises means the total of all supermarket distribution facilities; - (b) perishable food Work Premises means: - (i) a Work Premises that is predominantly a perishable food facility; and - (ii) the total of all perishable food goods supply chain. - (26) In relation to any supermarket Work Premises or perishable food Work Premises that is a chilled distribution facility, an employer must ensure that all workers at the supermarket Work Premises or perishable food Work Premises (as applicable) wear a surgical face mask, unless the nature of a worker's work means that it creates a risk to their health and safety.

-Note: surgical masks may create a risk to health and safety in those parts of a chilled distribution facility where the temperature is below negative five degrees Celsius.
-If a surgical mask cannot be worn, the employer is still required to ensure an employee uses a fitted face covering, such as a cloth mask of three plies would be suitable.
+Note: surgical face masks may create a risk to health and safety in those parts of a chilled distribution facility where the temperature is below negative five degrees Celsius.
+If a surgical face mask cannot be worn, the employer is still required to ensure an employee uses a suitable fitted face covering, such as a cloth mask of three plies.